swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 let fiveByFive: InlineArray<5, InlineArray<5, Int>> = .init(repeating: .init(repeating: 99))
 ```

 Almost every other language in a similar category to Swift – C, C++, Objective-C, Pascal, Go, Rust, Zig, Java, C# – has a simple syntax for their fixed-size array type.
 The introduction of a fixed-size array type into Swift should also introduce a shorthand syntax, in keeping with Swift's general approach of low ceremony and concise syntax.
-Swift's further deviates from its peer languages by giving its _dynamic_ array type, `Array` (known in many other languages as `vector`) a sugared form.
-This can lead fo an assumption that `Array` should be used under almost all circumstances, despite it having signficant downsides in many uses (see further discussion in alternatives considered).
+Swift further deviates from its peer languages by giving its _dynamic_ array type, `Array` (known in many other languages as `vector`) a sugared form.
+This can lead to an assumption that `Array` should be used under almost all circumstances, despite it having significant downsides in many uses (see further discussion in alternatives considered).

 ## Proposed solution